 LINCOLN CENTER FOR THE PERFORMING ARTS

-JULLIARD SCHOOL OF MUSIC (aka ALICE TULLY HALL)
+JUILLIARD SCHOOL OF MUSIC (aka ALICE TULLY HALL)

 Architect: Pietro Belluschi